-The traditional E-mail is still the most used and more important tool for both types of communications, even if it's not the best in the ranking in terms of quality for bidirectional communications, replaced by other popular and more interactive tools like Slack or Zoom.
+The traditional email is still the most used and more important tool for both types of communications, even if it is not ranking highest in terms of quality for bidirectional communications, replaced by other popular and more interactive tools like Slack or Zoom.

-Mailing lists are still very relevant for unidirectional communications, although they show a trend to be less relevant for the NOCs for bidirectional communication, replaced in importance but not in number of users by communication channels like Slack, Teams or Rocketchat.
+Mailing lists are still very relevant for unidirectional communications, although they show a trend to be less relevant for the NOCs for bidirectional communication, replaced in importance but not in number of users by communication channels like Slack, Teams, or Rocket.Chat.

 Landlines are also showing a trend to be less used for bidirectional communications, as they disappear from the Top-10 most-used tools.
-Social networks like Twitter or Whatsapp are among the less important tools for the NOCs, together with Skype or Jabber.
-Mattermost is considered an excellent tool, not used by many NOCs and with a medium importance.
+Social networks like Twitter or WhatsApp are among the less important tools for the NOCs, together with Skype or Jabber.
+Mattermost is considered an excellent tool, but not used by many NOCs and with a medium importance.

-Wiki is seen as a good quality unidirectional tool, although it is used by less than a third of the respondents who use E-mail.
+Wiki is seen as a good quality unidirectional tool, although it is used by less than a third of the respondents who use email.